Junkdnalab/hgg_2022/README.md

 ## Course Format

-The course takes place over 6 weeks with 1.5 hour lectures on Tuesdays and Thursdays for a total of 12 lectures and workshops.
+The course takes place over 6 weeks with 1.5 hour lectures on Tuesdays and Thursdays 1:00 PM - 2:30 PM for a total of 12 lectures and workshops.
 Most lectures are accompanied by either readings or some light homework or both.
 Any assignments must be completed on time for full credit, no exceptions.
-There is no exam.
+There is no final exam.

 ### Special considerations for COVID-19